d3fc/d3fc/site/src/introduction/building-a-chart.md

 ## Tidying the chart

-Let't tidy up the chart a bit by setting suitable margins and labels:
+Let't tidy up the chart a bit by setting suitable labels:

 ```js
 {{{ codeblock tidy-chart-js }}}